Pulmonary Rehabilitation Program

 At the monthly EB meetings, which are led by a healthcare specialist, members discuss a wide range of educational topics such as how to communicate with their physician, as well as holistic approaches to treatment and relaxation and stress management techniques.

 A Patient’s Story

 Although 69-year-old James Riegel of Baldwin, NY, has advanced emphysema, he hasn’t been hospitalized with any lung-related complications for over twelve years.
-A retired detective, Riegel attributes his success in managing his condition to Winthrop’s Pulmonary Rehabilitation Program.
+A retired detective, Riegel attributes his success in managing his condition to NYU Winthrop’s Pulmonary Rehabilitation Program.
 “The Program has drastically improved my life.”